Nicolas-Villoria/Quick2query-landing/README.md

 ## 📄 License

-This project is part of the Schedulink medical scheduling platform.
+This project is part of the Quick2query platform and is licensed under the MIT License.

 ## 🤝 Contributing